Blog

 How many follow-up emails should you send?

 With almost every inbox filled with AI-generated emails, relying solely on email is a losing game.
-To break through the noise, you need a “surround sound” approach: mixing email, LinkedIn, and phone touches over a shorter, high-impact window.
+For sales teams targeting busy B2B buyers, timing varies by segment, so email follow ups work best as part of a “surround sound” approach that mixes email, LinkedIn, and phone touches over a shorter, high-impact window.

-Rather than waiting months to complete a sequence, aim for 8 to 12 touchpoints over 22 to 25 days.
-This maintains “top-of-mind” awareness without letting the trail grow cold.
+Rather than waiting months to complete a sequence, aim for 8 to 12 touchpoints over 22 to 25 days, with the first follow up sent promptly to maintain momentum.
+This helps teams manage follow ups in a way that keeps “top-of-mind” awareness without letting the trail grow cold.

 Here's the example of a 22-day “breakthrough” cadence: